Have you ever taken a close look at your computer keyboard?

-My keyboard is 24 years old, though I bought it 20 years ago.
-But other than replacing one key and one spring, it’s been a workhorse that has stood the test of time.
+My keyboard is 24 years old, but other than replacing one key and one spring, it’s been a workhorse that has stood the test of time.
 Like clown porn.

 And by the way, it’s mostly steel, which makes it the perfect weapon for home defense.

-The only compatibility issue I’ve dealt with over the past 20 years has been with the plug.
+The only compatibility issue I’ve dealt with has been with the plug.
 The Model M keyboard comes with a plug called a PS/2.